-During the year ended June 30, 2020, amortization expense of improvements amounted to approximately \$233,000.
+During the year ended June 30, 2021, depreciation and amortization expense of improvements amounted to approximately \$233,000.

 Held-for-sale - Land and properties held for sale (principally to other governmental entities) include land purchased by the Administration on behalf of other governmental entities.
 Land that is acquired on behalf of other governmental entities generally includes certain holding costs, which are subject to reimbursement by the acquiring entity.

 Funds received under this program from the acquiring governmental entities are classified as deposits on sale of land and properties held-for-sale in the accompanying statement of net position, until title is transferred to the buyer.
-As of June 30, 2020, the deposits received for optioned land and properties amounted to approximately \$32,000,000.
+As of June 30, 2021, properties held-for-sale deposits received for optioned land and properties amounted to approximately \$169,000,000 and \$32,000,000, respectively.

 Held-for-future use - This category includes undeveloped lots of land, some of which are designated for possible sale to third parties, and properties under development and/or held-for-sale to third parties.
-As of June 30, 2020, properties held-for-future use consist of the following:
+As of June 30, 2021, properties held-for-future use consist of the following: